How to Rebuild Your Finances After Financial Abuse

 Set Up Fraud Alerts or Freeze Your Credit

-A temporary fraud alert stays on your credit for two years, and it can be extended.
+An initial fraud alert stays on your credit for one year, and it can be renewed.
 Extended fraud alerts, which last seven years, are available to victims of fraud when they provide a copy of their police report or identity theft report.

 Alternatively, a credit freeze makes your credit report inaccessible to potential new lenders for applications for new credit.
 That will stop you or anyone else—with certain exceptions—from using your information to establish new credit accounts.
 Credit freezes have to be put in place (and thawed) with each of the three credit bureaus individually, so they are less convenient than fraud alerts.
 They can be temporarily lifted when you want to apply for credit.
 (You can still check your own credit if a credit freeze is in place.)